justin-henson/cloud-resume-challenge/README.md

 In this directory, you will find my #cloudresumechallenge for AWS using Serverless Architecture deployed with Infrastructure as Code using SAM.

-You can view my cloud resume website at justinhenson.cloud
+You can view this cloud resume website using AWS Serverless Architecture at justinhenson.cloud